hajin-park/grocery-web-scraper/README.md

 # Store-Inventory-API
-Scrapes inventory data off of select stores using REST API for the [Stock State website](https://stockstate.org)
+Scrapes inventory data off of select stores using REST API

 ### Tracked stores (Merced only)
 - Costco
 - Target
 - Raley's

+# not maintained